AN DA SHEALLADH // TWO VIEWS

 WHAT IS THE FOOD LIKE?

-All food at the centre is vegetarian.
-Please let us know of any dietary requirments in advance and we will do our best to accomdate you.
+All food at the centre is vegan.
+Please let us know of any health-related essential dietary requirements in advance and we will do our best to accommodate you

 WHAT IS THERE LOCALLY?